 In my paper "The Book of Mormon as Literary Alchemy: Joseph’s Magnum Opus and the Philosopher’s Stone," I suggested that the "gold plates" that Joseph Smith had in his possession were not actually made of gold, and did not actually contain ancient historical records like Mormons traditionally think.
 But that doesn't mean that there were not "gold plates" which were a kind of "hidden treasure" that Joseph really did discover within himself, which was the source of real divine wisdom, "ancient wisdom," and which he taught could be found within all people as well.
-Such teachings can be found in other spiritual traditions too, including Buddhism.
-First I’ll review a few of Joseph’s writings about this “hidden treasure,” and then I’ll turn to the Buddhist concepts that seem to reflect a similar nature.
-Continue reading “The “Hidden Treasure” of God in Mormonism and Buddhism”

 Many mystical paths in the world's spiritual traditions claim to lead one to a conscious merging, union, and a direct identification with Deity, the Sacred, Reality, the Universe, the Transcendent, with a first-hand experience of being God.

+The ideas we have about God are not God.
 Any idea, thought, or concept never was and never will be God.
 They may be helpful symbols that point to God, metaphors, analogies, allegories, images, but they are not God as God is.
-They will inevitably conflict with one another and are fallible, as every symbol eventually fails at actually being the thing it is supposed to represent.
+They will inevitably conflict with one another and be fallible, as every symbol eventually fails at actually being the thing it is supposed to represent.
 The symbol is never the thing-in-itself.

 I think the nature of the development of the ego-self in our consciousness, both in the evolution of humanity at large, and within each of us in our childhood, is what is being symbolized in the mythology of the Judeo-Christian-Islamic story of the Garden of Eden and Adam & Eve.

 I thought this short video was a beautiful summary and illustration of Buddhist philosophy from Dr. Daniel Brown, a Harvard Psychologist and Tibetan Buddhism scholar.
 I believe this philosophy may similarly be found in most of the world's religions, framed in a multitude of different symbols.
 This is perennial wisdom.
-I’ll describe some of these further down.
-(Transcript under video.)
-Continue reading “Video: Harvard Buddhist Psychologist on the Constructed “Self””

 How should we regard the Godhead, or the Trinity as many Christians call it, taking into consideration biological evolution, particularly human evolution, and other modern science?